 Vitamin C (also termed ascorbic acid) is an antioxidant vitamin that your body needs to maintain healthy bones, skin, and muscles.
 Good food sources of vitamin C include lemons, papaya, strawberries, orange juice, kiwi, bell peppers, cantaloupe, broccoli, and other types of fruits and veggies.
 Most people easily get enough vitamin C in their daily diets.

-A deficiency of vitamin C was a cause of scurvy (swollen, bleeding gums, loose teeth and poor wound healing) in sailors and others who had diet lacking in fresh citrus fruits and vegetables.
-Although claims of vitamin C in high doses effectively treats coronavirus COVID-19, there is no science to back up this assertion.
+A deficiency of vitamin C was a cause of scurvy (swollen, bleeding gums, loose teeth, and poor wound healing) in sailors and others who had a diet lacking in fresh citrus fruits and vegetables.
+Although claims of vitamin C in high doses effectively treat coronavirus COVID-19, there is no science to back up this assertion.

 Calcium is a critical mineral that helps make up your teeth and bones.
 It is also necessary for muscle contractions, including the proper functioning of the heart.
 Good food sources of calcium include milk, yogurt, and cheese.
 Broccoli and green leafy vegetables like kale also have calcium.
 Sardines and salmon with bones supply calcium.

 So do calcium-fortified orange juice and cereal.
 Daily calcium requirements differ due to your age and gender.
 Some groups of people are at risk for having inadequate calcium levels.
 Postmenopausal women, vegans, vegetarians, and women who do not have their periods due to anorexia or excessive athleticism may have inadequate calcium levels.